The Founder's Guide to Developer-led Growth

 When it comes to communicating and supporting developers, it's important to use a tool they are already familiar with.

 Today it's pretty common for companies to use Slack, Microsoft Teams, Discord, or some kind of collaboration tool.
 So instead of forcing developers to go through a more traditional support flow through tickets that take forever to be answered.
-Or, adopting a cutting-edge AI-driven chatbot that delivers inaccurate responses and makes it harder to find the answers you're looking for, you should try to use something like Slack.
+Or, before adopting a cutting-edge AI-driven chatbot that delivers inaccurate responses and makes it harder to find the answers you're looking for, you should try to use something like Slack.

 This goes back to the previous point of meeting developers where they are.
 Instead of adding friction, it's better to find solutions that are already embedded in their day-to-day.